tofay/gnoci/README.md

 gid = 1001         # optional
 ```

-## RPM Manifest for Trivy/Syft
+### Scanning tool integration

-When building an image, **gnoci** will automatically generate an RPM manifest at
+When building an image on an RPM-based distro, **gnoci** will automatically generate an RPM manifest at
 `/var/lib/rpmmanifest/container-manifest-2` inside the image layer (if `rpm` is available on the host).
 This will list any packages that own files included in the image.
 This enables vulnerability and package scanning with tools like [Trivy](https://github.com/aquasecurity/trivy) and [Syft](https://github.com/anchore/syft), which can detect and report installed RPM packages based on this manifest.

+For debian based distros, dpkg status files are created for any packages whose files were included in the image.

+For both debian and RPM based builds, any license files from the detected packages are also included in the images.